Decarbonising the digital economy

 But the radical decarbonisation of our business and value chain is only the first step.
 We also recognise that as a digital communications and marketing network, the biggest impact we have is in our ability to change mindsets and influence behaviours.
 We can raise awareness and inspire people to take action to combat the climate crisis and to live more sustainable lifestyles.

 We believe sustainable consumption and production is about creating balance between the needs of the planet and our needs as individuals, businesses, and communities.
 At present we have an imbalance.
 Over the next decade we are committed to helping 1 billion people make better, more sustainable choices.

 As a global leader in media and digital communications, we recognise the opportunity and responsibility we have to help our clients decarbonise their media spend, and we will reduce emissions from the media we place.
 We have set a target to reduce the absolute emissions associated with media by 46% from a 2019 baseline year, in line with limiting global temperature rise to 1.5°C above pre-industrial levels.

 Calculating the emissions from digital advertising presents a complex challenge, with little accurate data to verify calculations to date.
-So, we partnered with Bristol University’s Department of Computer Science along with some of the world’s most innovative media companies to launch DIMPACT; a web-based tool that calculates the greenhouse gas (GHG) emissions associated with serving media content – downstream from the point of content production, including the end user.
+So, we partnered with Bristol University’s Department of Computer Science along with some of the world’s most innovative media companies to launch DIMPACT; a web-based tool that calculates the greenhouse gas (GHG) emissions associated with digital media content.

 Our collaboration with DIMPACT is part of a wider workstream to calculate the emissions associated with digital media on behalf of our clients which we will roll out later this year.
 Our Chief Sustainability Officer also sits on the steering group for Ad Net Zero, helping the UK advertising industry to reach real net zero, and driving towards Action 3 of Ad Net Zero; curbing emissions from media planning, buying and distribution.